srihernogo/aws-restart-batch-7/Mock Exam AWS CCP 1.md

 **Answer:**

+Among the options provided, the advantage for a company running workloads in the AWS Cloud versus on-premises is **Less staff time is required to launch new workloads**.

+Explanation:

+1. **Lower overall utilization of server and storage systems**: This is not an advantage of using the AWS Cloud.
+In fact, the AWS Cloud allows for higher utilization due to its scalability, allowing companies to pay for resources as needed and adjust utilization dynamically.

+2. **Less staff time is required to launch new workloads**: This is a significant advantage of using the AWS Cloud.
+AWS offers managed services, automation tools, and pre-configured resources that streamline the process of deploying new workloads, reducing the time and effort required from staff compared to managing on-premises infrastructure.

+3. **Increased time to market for new application features**: While the AWS Cloud can contribute to faster deployment and scalability, this statement refers to the time taken to develop and release new application features rather than the advantage of utilizing the cloud over on-premises infrastructure.

+4. **Higher acquisition costs to support elastic workloads**: This is not a direct advantage of using the AWS Cloud.
+The AWS Cloud provides cost-effective solutions, allowing businesses to scale up or down based on demand without high initial acquisition costs or the need for upfront investments in physical infrastructure.
-An advantage for a company running workloads in the AWS Cloud compared to on-premises environments is:

-**Less staff time is required to launch new workloads.**
+Therefore, among the options provided, the advantage for a company running workloads in the AWS Cloud versus on-premises is the reduced staff time required to launch new workloads due to the managed services and ease of deployment provided by AWS.

-In AWS, the provisioning and deployment of resources can be automated using services like AWS CloudFormation, AWS Elastic Beanstalk, or AWS Lambda, among others.
-This automation reduces the time and effort required to set up and launch new workloads compared to traditional on-premises environments where manual provisioning and setup might be needed, thereby saving staff time and increasing operational efficiency.

 ---